planetscale/vitess-releases/README.md

 ## More Detailed Release Process Notes

-Pull requests to automate this using Vagrant or some other automation that creates a fresh Ubuntu VM are welcome, but for now these are the manual steps, assuming you already have it:
+You can see the `vagrant` directory for an example of creating an Ubuntu VM, but for now these are the manual steps, assuming you already have it:

 * Get the latest version of this repo: `git clone https://github.com/planetscale/vitess-releases.git`